Does Clay Bar Damage Car Paint – Will It Scratch The Clear Coat?

 If you clay your car correctly, the clay bar won’t damage the clear coat.
 Clay bar is made to mechanically remove contaminants without damaging the car’s paint.
 So, with that said, the clay bar does not damage your car’s clear coat.

 When removing contaminants, the clay bar is gentle enough to remove them without damaging the clear coat.
-However, clay barring your vehicle may cause some mar on the paint.
+However, clay barring your vehicle may cause some marring on the paint, which are tiny imperfections that you can barely see.
+But even that won’t happen every time.

 If the marring still appears, you can quickly fix it by polishing your vehicle.
 Even though it’s not necessary to polish your car after claying it, I highly suggest it.